Retirement a Flyfishing Rebirth

 You simply cannot get this kind of life-giving, potent medicine anywhere except from exercise.
 It’s empowering to know you are in control of the most powerful health-giving care available.

 Flip the typical retiree life on its head.
 Bring fitness to the forefront and marginalize doctor visits and disease.
-Use this contact form to ask about our Virtual Fitness Program.
+This will literally make retirement a flyfishing rebirth.

-You can begin to exercise at any age.
+You can begin to exercise at any age and begin to make retirement a flyfishing rebirth.
 In fact, many people come to it later.
 They have realized this isn’t sports or gym class.
 Supreme skill or athletics is not required.
 Success is based on sweat.
 Effort alone will open the door to a full, vibrant life, flyfishing longevity—into our wisest, most influential and productive years.
 If there were ever a time to seize the moment, this is it.
 The last decades of your life could be the most significant.
 You’ve seen a lot.
 You have amassed the wisdom, skill and patience to mentor, influence and provide the most value helping others.
 If you can show up in the best health possible, free of anxiety, dread and pain, engaged, caring and involved, that sends a powerful message.
 Like Ghandi said, “my life is my message.”

-Use the graphic below as a guide.
+Use the graphic below as a guide and begin to make retirement a flyfishing rebirth.
 The base of your fitness should be aerobic capacity and endurance.
 From there build strength and coordination.
 Physical fitness doesn’t mean much without emotional and cognitive health so get involved, be a joiner.
 Stability and balance training will refine your motor skills, reconnect and enhance those proprioceptors with your nervous system and body.
 Finally, eat a little less for overall health.
 We burn less calories as we age so it’s a good habit to eat until about 80% full.

 Be patient, give yourself time, adjust, unfold the new you slowly.
 Stretch those muscles every day as part of your conditioning.
 You can find numerous exercises online if you want to take any part of your effort further.
 You are in control, progress not perfection!

 Growth is guaranteed, you will grow.
-You may not add more days to your life, but that’s not the goal.
-The goal is more life to your days—your flyfishing days!
+You may add more days to your life.
+But with certainty, you will add life to your days—your flyfishing days!!!
+Now that is making retirement a flyfishing rebirth.

-Download my Quick Guide to Strength, Stamina and Sturdiness and join our Fitness Community for Fly Fishers and Outdoor Types.
+Download my free e-book, Quick Guide to Strength, Sturdiness and Stamina.

 How to Retire and Reinvent